nobleburgundy/WebDriverCSharpNotes/README.md

 ```

-#Syntax Rules
+#SYNTAX, RULES, AND BEST PRACTICES

-Variables that reference fields should match the label of the field on the screen.
+####Variables that reference fields should match the label of the field on the screen.
 ```c#
 IWebElement SignInButton = driver.FindElement(By.Id("SignInButton"));